abooij/wiwikwlhott/faq.rst

 There is a widespread misconception that doing proofs and computations for arbitrary higher-dimensional mathematical objects is easier in HoTT, supposedly because HoTT supports higher-dimensional structures natively.
-The reality is more involved than this.
+The reality is more involved than this, because there are many kinds of higher-dimensional structure, and HoTT implements one of them.

-Higher-dimensional variants of mathematical objects are often specified by coherence conditions in several, or even infinitely many, dimensions.
-HoTT offers a new approach here, in the sense that some higher-dimensional mathematical objects have been described very succinctly in HoTT.
+Higher-dimensional variants of mathematical objects are often specified by data in countably many dimensions, together with coherence conditions in all those dimensions.
+HoTT offers a new approach here, in the sense that some higher-dimensional mathematical objects have been described finitely and very succinctly in HoTT.
 We give some notable examples.

 If one interprets **equivalences** of types (as defined in e.g. chapter 2.4 of the HoTT book) in homotopical semantics, such as